 The HSV1 virus commonly causes infections in the mouth (oral herpes) with symptoms of painful sores on the lips, gums, tongue, roof of the mouth, and inside the cheeks.
 It also can cause symptoms such as fever and muscle aches.

+The HSV2 virus spreads during sexual contact, either during vaginal, oral or anal sex.
 It can also spread through close skin to skin contact as in kissing or cuddling as the virus can also be shed through the skin.
+It is estimated that the incidence of Herpes infection in the USA is about 1 out of every 5 adults.

-Signs and Symptoms of Genital Herpes:
+Signs and Symptoms of Genital Herpes

-- The first symptom occurs within 2 weeks of exposure to the virus, commonly within 3 - 7 days.
+• The first symptom occurs within 2 weeks of exposure to the virus, commonly within 3 - 7 days.
 The area on the skin or genital organs through which the virus enters, may tingle or may produce a mild discomfort which are ignored or not noticed by the person.

-- Small, shallow, multiple reddish blisters appear on the skin within 2 weeks on and around the vagina, cervix, labia and rectum.
+• Small, shallow, multiple reddish blisters appear on the skin within 2 weeks on and around the vagina, cervix, labia and rectum.
 They may also be seen around the urethral opening.

-- The blisters break down into small shallow sores or ulcers in a day or two.
+• The blisters break down into small shallow sores or ulcers in a day or two.
 These ulcers are extremely painful and sometimes itchy.

-- The ulcers heal by forming crusts that peel off later.
+• The ulcers heal by forming crusts that peel off later.
 There may be no scars left behind.
 Sometimes small pale colored areas are seen which merges with the surrounding skin.

-- Other symptoms that can accompany the genital symptoms are fever, headache, general body ache, muscle aches, burning urination, vaginal discharge and sometimes swollen lymph nodes in the groin.
+• Other symptoms that can accompany the genital symptoms are fever, headache, general body ache, muscle aches, burning urination, vaginal discharge and sometimes swollen lymph nodes in the groin.

-- There may be several recurrences within the year but usually these are milder than the first attack.
+• There may be several recurrences within the year but usually these are milder than the first attack.
 The number of attacks decrease in time.

-- The virus remains quietly in the nerve ganglia causing recurrences from time to time.
+• The virus remains quietly in the nerve ganglia causing recurrences from time to time.
 They can never be completely eradicated.

 Tests and Diagnosis

-- Diagnosis is not difficult when the patient is examined during an outbreak of the disease.
+• Diagnosis is not difficult when the patient is examined during an outbreak of the disease.
 The small, shallow, painful ulcers associated with a history of sexual exposure can point to genital herpes.

-- When the disease is in a quiet phase, diagnosis is by blood tests.
-The blood tests can show antibodies to the virus.
-Newer tests, called Type Specific tests can even show whether the infections is due to HSV1 or HSV2.
 The blood tests cannot reveal whether the infection is in the mouth or the genitals but it is generally assumed that if the patient is infected with HSV2, then he or she is suffering from genital herpes.

 Treatment